Beanminchild/BangAtHome/README.md

 DuckDuckGo Bangs are serverside this works client side!

-Oose, forked from Unduck, Stores DuckDuckGo's bang mapping file locally and uses your chosen dns to resolve not theirs.
+!Bang@Home , forked from Unduck, Stores DuckDuckGo's bang mapping file locally and uses your chosen dns to resolve not theirs.

 ## What Framework?
 Framework? whats that? this project is held up by raw html, some javascript and an educated wish.
 Try to mess this S##t up npm left-pad!!